ochiengotieno304/africastalking-esp8266/README.md

 ### Install from the IDE

  In you Arduino IDE got to **Sketch > Include Library > Add .ZIP Library** and browse to find your .zip archive.
+ Alternatively, in the Arduino library manager search for AfricasTalking library

 ## Usage